danielepanozzo/cg-old/README.md

 cmake ../
 make

-I suggest to use CLion if you do not have a preference in IDE.
+I suggest to use CLion if you do not have a favorite IDE.

 # Schedule
 Sept 2 - Dec 15